-We specializes in pediatrics, so we understand the stress that laboratory testing can cause to the child and the parent.
-With 17 convenient locations throughout Ohio, we promise to make your experience as stress-free as possible.
-Our exceptionally trained phlebotomists are committed to providing special care and attention to your child.
+With 16 convenient locations throughout Ohio, we promise to make your experience as stress-free as possible.
+Our exceptionally trained team is committed to providing special care and attention to your child.

 What Should I Bring?